parulnith/blog/_posts/2021-05-03-What it takes to become a World No 1 on Kaggle.md

 ﻿---
 toc: false
 layout: post
-description:  In conversation with Guanshuo Xu: A Data Scientist, Kaggle Competitions Grandmaster(Rank 1), and a Ph.D. in Electrical Engineering.
+description:  In conversation with Guanshuo Xu - A Data Scientist, Kaggle Competitions Grandmaster(Rank 1), and a Ph.D. in Electrical Engineering.
 comments: true
 categories: [Kaggle, Interviews]
 image: images/2021-05-03-What it takes to become a World No 1 on Kaggle/0.png